jgong29/ethGlobal-epns-guides/FinalDraft.md

 ## What is EPNS

-## 1.Introduction Section
+## 1. Introduction Section
 ---
-Ethereum Push Notification Service (EPNS) is the world’s first decentralized communication & notification protocol for Web3.
+[Ethereum Push Notification Service (EPNS)](https://epns.io/?ref=devguide) is the world’s first decentralized communication & notification protocol for web3.

-Using the protocol, any smart contract, dApp, or backend service can send on-chain or off-chain notifications tied to the wallet addresses of users in a gasless, multichain, open, and platform-agnostic way.
+Using the protocol, any smart contract, dapp, or backend service can send on-chain or off-chain notifications tied to the wallet addresses of users in a gasless, multichain, open, and platform-agnostic way.

-Being an open communication middleware, notifications can be integrated and shown on any crypto wallet, mobile app, browser extension, or dApps enabling a native communication layer for Web3.0
+Being an open communication middleware, notifications can be integrated and shown on any crypto wallet, mobile app, browser extension, or dapps enabling a native communication layer for web3.

 ## Questions